MS in Biology

 Our master’s program in Biology, often called the Open Choice MS program (OC-MS), is designed for students wishing to advance their career in biology professions, expand their interest in research, or broaden their base for making future career choices in the biological sciences through graduate coursework, participation in seminars, and optional research experience with faculty.
 The program has an Advisory Board made up of industry professionals who provide the program with critical input in the practical skills that are sought after in biotech, medical, and pharmaceutical careers.

 Our OC-MS offers students the option of specializing in one of five concentration areas, or to explore topics broadly across all areas.
 Students work with faculty advisors to plan their curriculum and often take on a semester-long research project, which can provide the opportunity to publish research results without the burden of assembling a thesis.
-Throughout the year, graduate students benefit from a variety of seminars on current research that are presented by faculty, other graduate students, and invited speakers.
+Throughout the year, graduate students benefit from various seminars on current research presented by faculty, other graduate students, and invited speakers.

-Browse our department's four research areas, which master's degree candidates may elect to concentrate in below:
+Browse our department's five research areas, which master's degree candidates may elect to concentrate in below:

 - Ecology, Behavior, and Evolution